ShellGoldfish0/the-jsapp/cybersecurity/index.md

 This space is dedicated to technical deep-dives, reflections on my studies, and industry trends.

 {% for post in site.posts %}
-  {% if post.categories contains "games" %}
+  {% if post.categories contains "cyber" %}
   * [{{ post.title }}]({{ post.url | relative_url }})
   {% endif %}
 {% endfor %}